sghai9/technology-mediation-csea/README.md

 ### Non-standard hardware

 No non-standard hardware was required.
 The modelling scripts use parallel computation with up to 8 CPU cores.
-The pipeline was run on a standard desktop or laptop.

 ## Rendered Outputs

 > **A demo dataset is not available.** The data used in this study involve sensitive child-level responses collected under a restricted access agreement with UNICEF and cannot be shared publicly.
 We considered generating synthetic data but determined this could risk misuse or misinterpretation given the sensitivity and complexity of the variables.
 >
-> **In lieu of a runnable demo, all scripts have been rendered to HTML outputs** (see `rendered/`) that show every line of code alongside all results, figures, and model diagnostics.
-Reviewers and readers are encouraged to inspect these outputs directly.
+> **In lieu of a runnable demo, all scripts have been rendered to HTML outputs** (available in the repository root) that show every line of code alongside all results, figures, and model diagnostics.
+>
 ### Expected output

 Each rendered HTML document shows: